isaacSennerholt/sudelity/README.md

 Sudel behaviors are the subtle, often unspoken expressions of Sudelity — the ethical practice of balancing one’s own familiar ways of being with the familiarities of others in a shared environment.

-They do not reside in grand gestures, but in small calibrations: the choice to pause rather than press, to listen rather than anchor, to harmonize without dissolving into sameness.
+They do not reside in grand gestures, but in small calibrations: the choice to pause rather than press — or, at times, to press rather than pause — to listen without disappearing, to harmonize without dissolving into sameness.
+These calibrations are not fixed rules but dynamic attunements to the expectations and familiarities of those who share the space, balanced with one’s own.
+Sudel behaviors emerge from the tension between inner rhythm and external resonance.

 A Sudel behavior is not defined by intent alone, but by how it alters the emotional orientation of those it touches.
 It lives in the response — in the perceptual shifts and felt tensions it leaves behind.